What Is Computer Booting? [Help]

 Then, the BIOS will load boot loader into memory and run it.
 As known, there is no operating system in RAM when the computer is just powered on.
 The operating system needs its loader to place it into RAM for running.
 The boot loader is that kind of program, which can make computer access to the ROM to load the operating system programs and data into RAM and run it.

 The boot loaders vary from computer type to computer type.
 For example, in general PC, boot loader is usually divided into two stages.
 The first-stage boot loader located in MBR is used to load and boot the second-stage boot loader in a certain partition.

 The second-stage boot loader loads the operating system kernel like Windows or Linux into computer's main memory.
 When the operating system kernel is loaded, it takes over the control of PC and then starts to perform decompression and initialization.

 At the same time, the second-stage boot loader will check system hardware, list hardware equipments connected with system, mount root device, and load necessary kernel modules.
 Afterward, the kernel boots the so called user space software like graphical user interface (GUI) and performs high-level system initialization to let users log in to the computer and or run some other applications.

-Booting sequence on GPT disk is the same as that on MBR disk before BIOS jumps to MBR, but after this operation there are some differences since there is no MBR on GPT disk.
-Under UEFI (booting from GPT disk requires UEFI motherboard, which is ruled by Microsoft), the firmware usually includes a simple boot manager which enables users to choose which OS to boot, and each OS provides its own boot loader that loads an OS kernel and transfers control to it.
-With the help of boot manager and boot loader the operating system can boot successfully without MBR.
+The booting process on GPT disk is same as that on MBR disk before the access to the boot sector, but there are some differences after the firmware is woken up.
+On GPT disk, UEFI (booting from GPT disk requires UEFI motherboard, which is ruled by Microsoft) will run a boot manager, which enables users to choose which OS to boot.